bitswired/lazycodr/README.md

 ## Roadmap 🗺️

-> "A lazy programmer is a great programmer,"
+> "A lazy programmer is a great programmer"

 We're on a mission to make all of us even lazier 😅!
 There is no clear roadmap, but here are some ideas for LazyCodr's future: